 Because Boulder often feels like the small-town version of a city, a lot of people start to assume they’ve seen and done everything there is.
-In fact, even a lot of locals tend to fall into the same patterns after a while, and end up not leaving their particular corner of town as often as they probably should.
+In fact, even a lot of locals tend to fall into the same patterns after a while and end up not leaving their particular corner of town as often as they probably should.

-For food, it’s easy to bounce around Pearl St. for a week without ever stopping at the same place twice.
-But one of the best restaurants in Boulder is Blackbelly, tucked away East of downtown by 55th and Arapahoe.
-They pride themselves on serving delicious farmhouse-style food, paired with fantastic wine, beer, and cocktail options.
+For food, it’s easy to bounce around Pearl Street for a week without ever stopping at the same place twice.
+But one of the best restaurants in Boulder is Blackbelly, tucked away east of downtown by 55th and Arapahoe.
+It prides itself on serving delicious, farmhouse-style food, paired with fantastic wine, beer and cocktail options.

-For lighter fare, Zoe Ma Ma is hidden off the West end of Pearl on 10th St., and the number of locals who don’t realize it’s there is shocking.
+For lighter fare, Zoe Ma Ma is hidden off the west end of Pearl on 10th Street, and the number of locals who don’t realize it’s there is shocking.
 Authentic Chinese food (no General Tso’s here) in street-food presentation means you can assemble your own meal from smaller items or grab one of the entrees for one-stop shopping.

 Indoors, the CU-Boulder Museum of Natural History is beautiful and fascinating for both kids and adults.
 If you’re into a whole science day, the star/laser shows at Fiske Planetarium are great fun.
-The star shows do a great job of explaining the visible sky from Boulder, while the laser shows are just good 70s-style fun for an evening of Pink Floyd or Led Zeppelin.
+The star shows do a great job of explaining the visible sky from Boulder, while the laser shows are just good ’70s-style fun for an evening of Pink Floyd or Led Zeppelin.

 For a drink or a night out, check out No Name Bar or Rayback Collective.
 No Name is up on the University Hill, behind a door with no sign, and is home to one of the best selections of whiskey in town.
-Even better, they’re partnered with Cosmo’s Pizza next door, so you can sit in a shadowy speakeasy with a tasty drink — and a slice of classic pizza.
+Even better, it is partnered with Cosmo’s Pizza next door, so you can sit in a shadowy speakeasy with a tasty drink — and a slice of classic pizza.